Skip to main content

 About this Course

-It is within the scope of practice of ALL medical practitioners to assess decision-making capacity and obtain informed consent.
+It is within the scope of practice of all doctors and a number of other health professionals (e.g. nurse practitioners) to assess decision-making capacity and obtain informed consent.

 This course is part 1 of a 2-part module: